BenjaminCharlton/Aspire4RabbitMQDelayedMessageExchange/README.md

 # Aspire4RabbitMQDelayedMessageExchange
 An easy way to leverage RabbitMQ's Delayed Message Exchange Plugin in Aspire hosted applications using just one line of code.
 This is great for any event/message-driven application architectures.
-This allows you to delay delivery of messages interacting directly with RabbitMQ or indirectly via NServiceBus, MassTransit or the .NET messaging library of your choice.
+It allows you to delay delivery of messages interacting directly with RabbitMQ or indirectly via NServiceBus, MassTransit or the .NET messaging library of your choice.
-Don't need the source code?
+Read more about delayed delivery in RabbitMQ here: https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq Don't need the source code?
 Just get the Nuget package: https://www.nuget.org/packages/Aspire4RabbitMQDelayedMessageExchange/

 ## Problem statement